JimHagan/PypeLineETL/README.md

 <h3>Overall System Organization</h3>

-Pypline is currently designed for maximum configuration flexibility.
+PypeLineETL is currently designed for maximum configuration flexibility.
 There are really six files with which to be familiar in order to properly configure and deploy the system.

 * config.py - describes which dimensions and facts are known to the system